Lawrence-lugs/uLabSynopsysTraining/README.md

 This should show you a desktop environment with all of the requirements already installed.

-For those using this installation, make sure to perform all the projects in the directory `~/eda/designs` or `<HOME>/eda/designs` for example, for me, it would be `lquizon/eda/designs` .
-Create the directory if it does not already exist.
+If you are planning to edit files *outside* of this VNC environment (i.e. your host computer) for reasons like using your own text editor, make sure to perform all the projects in the directory `~/eda/designs` or `<HOME>/eda/designs`.
+This is the directory that is visible to the VNC.

+For example, for me, I would clone all the repositories and make designs in `lquizon/eda/designs`.

 # Setup